ssmerd/epicurean/README.md

 ![Index page](readme/wireframe.png)

-My goal for this project was to create a simple sleek website that allowed the restaurant to showcase it's venue & menu.
+My goal for this project was to create a simple sleek website that allowed the restaurant to showcase it's venue and menu.
 I intentionally ensure the number of pages was at a minimum to ensure the core functionality was the focus.

-## Agile Development
+# Agile

-<a name="agile"></a>

 ### Agile Overview